rejdeboer/LN-attack-simulation/README.md

 # Attacking Lightning's Anonymity

+DISCLAIMER: This repository is an extension of the work found at https://github.com/SatwikPrabhu/Attacking-Lightning-s-anonymity

 An attack that enables an intermediary to break the anonymity of the source and destination of a trannsaction in the Lightning network.

 This includes a simulator to simulate transactions using **LND**(https://github.com/lightningnetwork/lnd/blob/master/routing/pathfind.go), **c-Lightning**(https://github.com/ElementsProject/lightning/blob/f3159ec4acd1013427c292038b88071b868ab1ff/common/route.c) and **Eclair**(https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/scala/fr/acinq/eclair/router/Router.scala).